Sg article get fired up masthead

 1. CPF funds

-Through setting aside significant portions of your income and an interest rate that beats inflation, the CPF system in Singapore helps to make FIRE more achievable.
+Through setting aside significant portions of your income and an interest rate that counters inflation, the CPF system in Singapore helps to make FIRE more achievable.

 2. Higher savings rate in Singapore